LGBTQ AdoptionWelcome Future Adoptive Families

-- How will IAC identity the sexual orientation of a family with one or two transgendered partners on the web site?
+- How will IAC identify the sexual orientation of a family with one or two transgendered partners on the web site?

 IAC believes that every family has a right to determine the sexual orientation that they think is appropriate for their family.
 Families with transgender partner(s) have identified as both heterosexual and gay/lesbian.
-No family has yet chosen to identify as transgender.
-Once a family makes this choice, we will add that option to our web site.
+Families who identify as heterosexual, may also ask to be removed from packets to birthparents who indicated they did not want to see any LGBT families.

 - What does IAC tell birthparents about transgender adoptive parents?

 IAC will only provide the publicly available information from your letter and online profile to birth families.
 As part of the open adoption process IAC expects you to talk with the birthparents you match with about your gender identity and/or gender expression.
 An IAC counselor often facilitates the discussion, but it is up to you if you want the counselor present during the discussion.
 We have never had a birth parent back out of a match because of concern about gender identity or expression.